balogialex/ThesisDartsClient/README.md

 # MobileDartsApp

-Here are all the used icons with their creatorsn and source link
+Here are all the used icons with their creators and source link

 notready.png
 Készítő: Fathema Khanom